-The Gandhi Institute partnered with James Monroe Middle & High Schools, Anna Murray-Douglass Academy No. 12, Enrico Fermi No. 17, North West College Preparatory, and James P.B.
-Duffy No. 12 schools in initiating and staffing “Help Zone” rooms for the 2016-2017 academic school year.
-We are currently partners in staffing Help Zone spaces at Monroe Middle & High Schools, School 17, and School 19.
+The Gandhi Institute partnered with James Monroe Middle & High Schools, Anna Murray-Douglass Academy No. 12, Enrico Fermi No. 17, and Dr. Charles T. Lundsford STEM Academy No. 19 schools in initiating and staffing “Help Zone” rooms for the 2017-2018 academic school year.
+We are currently partners in staffing Help Zone spaces at James Monroe Middle & High Schools, School 17, and School 19.

 The Help Zones are designed to triage the needs of students who may request the following support: handling a conflict or personal issue, seeing an adult in the building, classroom material and/or personal hygiene items, etc. This model helps create a supportive environment for both students and staff.